Reykjavik and South Iceland

 *Airfare transportation to Iceland not included.
 We are more than happy to help you book your flight.
 Flights typically start at $350 depending on your location.
 We will meet you at the Keflavik airport (airport code KEF) with our company shirts on and a sign that says Global Treks.

-*We are happy to assist with scholarship applications and working with your college.
+*We are happy to assist with scholarship applications and working with your college for college credit.

 *Interested in an intern position but not traveling?
 Please fill out an application to be considered for a position helping in with documentary making, marketing, and the publication process.